DrugLib.com — Drug Information Portal

 Clinical Trials Showing Effectiveness

-The efficacy of mirtazapine as a treatment for major depressive disorder was established in four placebo-controlled, 6-week trials in adult outpatients meeting DSM-III criteria for major depressive disorder.
+The efficacy of mirtazapine tablets as a treatment for major depressive disorder was established in 4 placebo-controlled, 6-week trials in adult outpatients meeting DSM-III criteria for major depressive disorder.
 Patients were titrated with mirtazapine from a dose range of 5 mg up to 35 mg/day.
-Overall, these studies demonstrated mirtazapine to be superior to placebo on at least three of the following four measures: 21-Item Hamilton Depression Rating Scale (HDRS) total score; HDRS Depressed Mood Item; CGI Severity score; and Montgomery and Asberg Depression Rating Scale (MADRS).
+Overall, these studies demonstrated mirtazapine to be superior to placebo on at least 3 of the following 4 measures: 21-Item Hamilton Depression Rating Scale (HDRS) total score; HDRS Depressed Mood Item; CGI Severity score; and Montgomery and Asberg Depression Rating Scale (MADRS).
 Superiority of mirtazapine over placebo was also found for certain factors of the HDRS, including anxiety/somatization factor and sleep disturbance factor.
-The mean mirtazapine dose for patients who completed these four studies ranged from 21 to 32 mg/day.
+The mean mirtazapine dose for patients who completed these 4 studies ranged from 21 to 32 mg/day.
 A fifth study of similar design utilized a higher dose (up to 50 mg) per day and also showed effectiveness.

-In a longer-term study, patients meeting (DSM-IV) criteria or major depressive disorder who had responded during an initial 8 to 12 weeks of acute treatment on mirtazapine were randomized to continuation of mirtazapine or placebo for up to 40 weeks of observation for relapse.
-Response during the open phase was defined as having achieved a HAM-D 17 total score of < 8 and a CGI-Improvement score of 1 or 2 at two consecutive visits beginning with week 6 of the 8-12 weeks in the open-label phase of the study.
+In a longer-term study, patients meeting (DSM-IV) criteria for major depressive disorder who had responded during an initial 8 to 12 weeks of acute treatment on mirtazapine were randomized to continuation of mirtazapine or placebo for up to 40 weeks of observation for relapse.
+Response during the open phase was defined as having achieved a HAM-D 17 total score of ≤ 8 and a CGI-Improvement score of 1 or 2 at 2 consecutive visits beginning with week 6 of the 8 to 12 weeks in the open-label phase of the study.
 Relapse during the double-blind phase was determined by the individual investigators.
-Patients receiving continued mirtazapine treatment experience significantly lower relapse rates over the subsequent 40 weeks compared to those receiving placebo.
+Patients receiving continued mirtazapine treatment experienced significantly lower relapse rates over the subsequent 40 weeks compared to those receiving placebo.
 This pattern was demonstrated in both male and female patients.

 -- advertisement -- The American Red Cross